 # Create a volume on the node this client is pointing at lxc storage volume create default web # Create a volume with the same node on another node lxc storage volume create default web --target node2 # Show the two volumes defined lxc storage volume show default web --target node1 lxc storage volume show default web --target node2

 As mentioned above, all nodes must have identical networks defined.
-The only

 To create a new network, you first have to define it across all nodes, for example: